Volibear Build Guide by shukmeister

 Reasoning:

 These are the masteries I take on the majority of my games.
-As a melee champion, the new s3 tenacity and slow reduction is huge.
+As a melee champion, the bonus tenacity and slow reduction is huge.
 With these masteries and the right choice of items, it will be impossible to kite you.
 The survivability from these masteries also allow me to purchase more offensively oriented items.

 Reasoning: